IBM System/360 Model 44: Architecture

 The direct data channel feature provides a fast, simple data transfer capability.
 Controlled by standard System/360 I/O instructions and commands, it allows the connection of external devices that perform word-by-word data transfers with the Model 44 CPU at transfer rates up to 4 MiB/s.

 The priority interrupt feature adds thirty-two interrupt levels to the standard five.
 This uses locations '800'x to '9FF'x for the old and new program status word locations.
-An eight bit interrupt description from the interrupting device is stored in bit positions 24 to 31 of the corresponding old PSW.
+An eight-bit interrupt description from the interrupting device is stored in bit positions 24 to 31 of the corresponding old PSW.
 Bits 16-23 of the new PSW are used as a mask which is XORed with the interrupt description to modify the address from the new PSW, effectively allowing indexing into a jump table for the interrupt according to data sent by the device.
-The interrupts are numbered from 0 (highest priority) to 31 (lowest); a higher priority interrupt can interrupt processing of a lower priority.
-A 32 bit Priority Mask Register, set by the Change Priority Mask instruction, can be used to selectively mask interrupts to keep them in pending status until the mask is reset.
+The interrupts are numbered from 0 (highest priority) to 31 (lowest); a higher-priority interrupt can interrupt processing of a lower-priority interrupt.
+A 32- bit Priority Mask Register, set by the Change Priority Mask instruction, can be used to selectively mask interrupts to keep them in pending status until the mask is reset.
 The instruction can enable levels tagged by 1 bits, disable levels tagged by 0 bits cancel levels tagged by 1 bits, or cancel and enable levels tagged by 1 bits depending on the value of the I_{2} field.
 The Load PSW Special instruction is used to exit an interrupt routine resume the next highest priority routine or non-interrupt code.